-- 4.17 The Arts Council is committed to ensuring that full information on the availability of grant aid should be made widely available.
-The information will include details of procedures for making applications, their form and content, the criteria under which applications are considered and dates for the submission of applications. - 4.18 The Arts Council will seek to recover any defaulted loans, grant repayments or unpaid invoices.
-Defaulters may not apply for further funding until a satisfactory outcome has been achieved. - 4.19 All grant applications will be initially acknowledged within seven working days to confirm their receipt by the Arts Council.
-This will also give the timescale for decision. - 4.20 Arts Council staff will ensure that members of the Committees or National Advisers that are responsible for considering applications in the first instance are sent sufficient information on each application to enable them to reach a well-informed conclusion in accordance with the Arts Council's Grant Assessment Procedure. - 4.21 The Arts Council will ensure that all applications for financial assistance are impartially and confidentially considered.
-The procedures laid down in Section 3 of this code and in Appendix C are designed to ensure that nobody with a material interest in a grant application will be allowed to take part in the process leading to a decision.
-The information contained in applications, where it is considered to be of personal or confidential nature will not be disclosed to third parties without the authorisation of the applicant, unless required to do so by law or overriding legislation. - 4.22 The chair of the decision making group will write to the applicant conveying the Arts Council's decision within the timescale outlined in the acknowledgement confirmation.
-Where an application has been refused the letter will give brief reasons for the decision. - 4.23 No appeals can be made against a decision on the merits of an application, nor can appeals be made regarding another's application. - 4.24 Appendix F gives details of the complaints procedures that are open to those who are dissatisfied with the response to their application.
+4.4 We are committed to ensuring that full information on the availability of grant aid should be made widely available.
+The information will include details of procedures for making applications, their form and content, the criteria under which applications are considered and dates for the submission of applications.

+- Further information on our grant funding arrangements and opportunities may be found on our website. - 4.5 Arts Council staff will ensure that members of the Committees or Arts Associates that are responsible for considering applications in the first instance are sent sufficient information on each application to enable them to reach a well-informed conclusion in accordance with our grant assessment procedure. - 4.6 We will ensure that all applications for financial assistance are impartially and confidentially considered.
+Our procedures including those detailed in Appendix C are designed to ensure that nobody with a material interest in a grant application will be allowed to take part in the process leading to a decision.
+The information contained in applications, where it is considered to be of personal or confidential nature will not be disclosed to third parties without the authorisation of the applicant, unless required to do so by law or overriding legislation. - 4.7 Applicants will receive a written communication informing them of the Arts Council's decision within the timescale outlined in the acknowledgement confirmation.
+Where an application has been refused, brief reasons will be given for the decision. - 4.8 No appeals can be made against a decision on the merits of an application, nor can appeals be made regarding another's application. - 4.9 Appendix F gives details of the Complaints procedures that are open to those who are dissatisfied with the response to their application. - 4.10 We will seek to recover any defaulted loans, grant repayments or unpaid invoices.
+Defaulters may not apply for further funding until a satisfactory outcome has been achieved.